Teiolass/Propp-Wilson/README.md

 This is a work in progress, the main topic will be the implementation of the Propp-Wilson algorithm for the study of the Ising model.

-Keywords: Propp-Wilson, Markov chain, MCMC, Coupling from the past, Ising model
+Keywords: Propp-Wilson, Markov chain, MCMC, Coupling from the past, Ising model, Random Cluster, Fortune, Edwards, Phase Transition

 [HERE](relazione/la_relazione.pdf) you can find the report I wrote (in Italian).